 According to TS 23.501 [9] clause 5.9.1, each subscriber in the 5G system shall be allocated one 5G Subscription Permanent Identifier (SUPI).
-The SUPI can be the IMSI or a Network Access Identifier (NAI).
+As per TS 24.501 [yy] clause 5.3.2, the SUPI can be the IMSI or a Network Access Identifier (NAI).
+Though non-IMSI based SUPIs are possible by using NAI, the IMSI can be contained within the NAI for the SUPI.

-Editor’s Note: It is for further study if the definition of the SUPI requires any work in the USIM.
-At the present time, it is assumed that usage of IMSI is sufficient in Rel.15.
+A new USIM service table bit may be needed to indicate if the USIM supports SUPI types other than IMSI.
+If the USIM supports SUPI types other than IMSI, CT6 needs to create a new EF for that.

 According to TR 33.899 [6] clause E.7.2.1.2, SA3 agreed that privacy for the 5G permanent subscription identifier is part of 5G system Phase 1.
 Furthermore, SA3 also agreed that subscription identifier privacy shall be based upon HN asymmetric key solution, as indicated in TR 33.899 [6] clause E.7.2.6.2.
 SA3 has also agreed in TS 33.501 [8] clause 5.1.5 that the home network public key shall be stored on the tamper resistant secure hardware component.
 Anyway, SA3 has not concluded in which entities (e.g. ME, USIM) the calculation of SUCI is done.

 CT6 needs to expand the USIM capabilities depending on the SA3 decision about the calculation of SUCI: